While Thousands Cheer

-While Thousands Cheer is a lost American film released in 1940.
+While Thousands Cheer is a 1940 American lost film.
 Leo C. Popkin directed.
 It was the only football-themed film with an African American lead character for decades.
 It starred Kenny Washington, a football star from UCLA who went on to become the first African American in the NFL after initially being refused an opportunity to play in the league due to segregation.

 Plot

 The film is a football melodrama.
 The plot was said to be based on true stories about gambling and corruption in football at a specific Black college.
 The story follows a star football player and his brother as they get involved with, and later break up, a gambling ring's attempting to "fix" a college game.

 Cast

 The film featured a mostly African American cast, including UCLA football star Kenny Washington, who was denied entry to the segregated NFL for several years.
 The film was Washington's first movie role.
 Jeni Le Gon played the leading actress.